 What a person values drives how they react on the team.
 Companies are on the hunt for that special formula that makes a team magic.
 Fortunately, science sheds light on how teams can perform.
 Deloitte’s national managing director Kim Christfort and Suzanne M. Johnson Vickberg performed a comprehensive study on team chemistry.
 They created questionnaires, similar to a pre-employment assessment, which contain business-relevant traits and preferences.
 Some teams consistently deliver high performance while other, seemingly identical teams struggle.
 They found that it boiled down to personality---and how differing personalities worked together.

 Using data, they detected various markers across the personality spectrum.
 They found the ideal person was a “natural” leader” and a “charismatic connector”.
 They weren’t quite extroverts but they still felt comfortable approaching others to clarify and lead.

 This study, led by researchers at MIT’s Human Dynamics Laboratory, found that personality made the difference.

 That’s why it’s the new paradigm of hiring: because it means more engagement and more fulfilment for both companies and employees.

 In the past, observer-based personality tests required human observers.
 Accordingly they occurred high costs and were prone to biases.
-Companies like BMW, Happycar, or Lufthansa rely on Retorio's AI-based observer ratings to solve these issues and gain faster and deeper insights into their talent pool.
+Companies like Happycar rely on Retorio's AI-based observer ratings to solve these issues and gain faster and deeper insights into their talent pool.